bilgehan0345/dynamic-recon-bot/README.md

-# 🛡️ Dynamix Recon Bot
+# 🛡️ Dynamic Recon Bot

 An automated, asynchronous network reconnaissance and OSINT (Open Source Intelligence) tool built with Python and `httpx`.
 Designed for security professionals and penetration testers to gather assets quickly and efficiently.